Database Partitioning in System Design

 Composite Range-List Partitioning: This method first partitions the data using range partitioning and then sub-partitions it using list partitioning within each range partition.

 Composite List-Range Partitioning: This method performs range sub-partitioning within a list partition.
-For example, we could first perform list partitioning by country name and then perform range sub-partitioning by date.
+For example, first perform list partitioning by country name and then perform range sub-partitioning by date.

 Composite List-Hash Partitioning: This method sub-partitions list-partitioned data using the hash partitioning technique.

 Composite List-List Partitioning: This method performs list partitioning based on two table dimensions.
-For example, we could perform list partitioning by country name and list sub-partitioning by customer account status.
+For example, perform list partitioning by country name and list sub-partitioning by customer account status.

 Composite partitioning of a database